Offshore wind power: Environmental concerns

 While the offshore wind industry has grown dramatically over the last several decades, there is still a great deal of uncertainty associated with how the construction and operation of these wind farms affect marine animals and the marine environment.
 However, as the capacity of offshore wind has increased, a developing domain of academic research has continuously looked into a range of environmental side effects during the turbine life cycle phases of construction, operations and decommissioning.
 The various environmental consequences impact a range of marine species including seabirds, turtles, fish, seals, and whales.

 The installation and deinstallation as well as the required maintenance of offshore wind structures have the potential to produce substantially negative environmental impacts towards the marine environment.
-The timing of such processes is key since it has been found that the presence of these activities during periods of migration and reproduction can have disruptive impacts towards marine wildlife such as seabirds and fish.
-In addition, the installation of offshore wind infrastructure has been claimed to be a key impactor in the displacement of marine wildlife such as seabirds, however the available published work on this matter is limited.
+The timing of such processes is important since the presence of these activities during periods of migration and reproduction can have disruptive impacts towards marine wildlife such as seabirds and fish.
+In addition, the installation of offshore wind infrastructure has been claimed to be an important impactor in the displacement of marine wildlife such as seabirds, however the available published work on this matter is limited.

 A significant positive environmental impact of offshore wind installations is the potential for the creation of artificial reefs.
 Such reefs can indirectly facilitate the diversification of marine organisms, thus a variety of species can thrive.
 However, offshore wind farms have the ability to harm marine habitats due to an interference with the sediment on top of the seabed.